 It’s important to understand how the envelopes created by the Studio desktop app actually feel on the platform where your app will run.
 Use the Studio mobile app to play back the haptics directly on an Apple or Android phone.
 If you haven’t already, download the Lofelt Studio mobile app from the Apple App Store or Google Play Store.
 You can also just search for “Lofelt Studio” on those stores to find the app.

-Once the QR code is read, a connection is established between the Studio desktop app and Studio mobile app.
+Once you’re signed in to the Studio mobile app, a connection is automatically created to your Studio desktop app where the current haptic clip is then synchronized to the Studio mobile app.
 The screen then changes to show a large “play” button.

 Press and hold the play button to both feel the haptic experience and hear the corresponding audio.
 Playback will stop when you remove your finger from the button.